Group cognition

 Group cognition is a social, largely linguistic phenomenon whereby a group of people produce a sequence of utterances that performs a cognitive act.
 That is, if a similar sequence was uttered or thought by an individual it would be considered an act of cognition or thinking.
 The group can be a small group, such as 3–5 people talking together or working together online.
-The group can also be a larger collective, such as a classroom of students or a global community contributing asynchronously to an extended discourse on a problem or topic or to a knowledge repository like Wikipedia.
+The group can also be a larger collective.
 The theory of group cognition is a postcognitivism philosophy, which considers a larger unit of analysis than an individual mind as a producer of cognitive activities such as creative problem solving.

-Concepts of Group Cognition
+Concepts

-Group cognition refers to an analytic viewpoint that looks beyond individual cognition to include the interaction of individuals with other people, with artifacts and with cultural resources as producing cognitive products through their interaction.
+Group cognition is an analytic viewpoint that looks beyond individual cognition to include the interaction of individuals with other people, with artifacts and with cultural resources as producing cognitive products through their interaction.
 Accordingly, cognition or thinking can be analyzed in a number of ways: